ansys/pyansys-dev-guide/doc/source/how-to/supporting-python-versions.rst

 Supporting Python Versions
 ==========================
-As it happens with other programming languages, Python evolves with time.
-New features get added to the language and others get deprecated over time.
-For a quick reference, visit `Status of Python branches
+Like other programming languages, Python evolves with time.
+New features get added to the language, and others get deprecated.
+For more information, see `Status of Python branches
 <https://devguide.python.org/#status-of-python-branches>`_.

 +---------+------------+-------------+-----------------------+--------+